Skip to Main Content

 Staying on Track: Habit Stacking

-Another useful tool in establishing a consistent writing habit is the idea of habit stacking.
-Simply put, habit stacking is a modified version of setting an intention for the day; it is also the concept of building positive habits into the rhythms of your daily life.
+Another tool you may find useful is habit stacking.
+Habit stacking is a modified version of setting an intention for the day; it is also the concept of building positive habits into the rhythms of your daily life.

 A Productive Workspace